Setting DNS’s priorities

 - Physician funding as reported through MSI data

 - Physician funding as reported by CIHI’s fee-for-service data

 The analysis in each case confirms that physician compensation in Nova Scotia lags behind most provinces, with Nova Scotia firmly in the bottom third on most comparative metrics.

 Click here to read the report.

-Email negotiations@doctorsNS.com at any time, or contact your physician advisor to share your ideas or discuss issues that important to you.
+Contact your physician advisor to discuss issues that important to you.